imacodr/Jetstream/docs/settingup.md

 Now its time for us to set the uploader for our frames.
 This will depend on which type of key you made.

 === "User API Key"
-    If you made an API key using an user, either your personal account or an alternative one.
+    If you made an API key using an user account, either your personal account or an alternate one.
 You will use that user's ID.

     Go to your Roblox Profile and look in the URL.